Counseling Edge is the sister company of Edge Coaching.

 We do not currently work with children or adolescents.

 Intensives are great for couples experiencing difficulties in their relationship.
 They are also appropriate for individuals wanting to tackle multiple concerns in a condensed amount of time.
 Counseling Intensives are subject to limited availability.
+Please contact for additional information and scheduling.

 Please note: Intensive are not appropriate for suicidal clients or clients needing in-patient treatment options.